UKCloud/documentation/articles/enablement/enbl-sco-transfer-regions.md

 ## Implementation

 To transfer UKCloud for VMware workloads between regions, customers must use the Zerto recovery tool, which will be provisioned and set up for their use to transfer the workloads.
 This tool is made available free of charge for 10 working days for the migration only.
-Zerto is also available for UKCloud for VMware workloads for Journaling Protection at additional cost – which is outside of the functionality provided for this specific Region to Region transfer service.
+Zerto is also available for UKCloud for VMware workloads for Journaling Protection at additional cost – which is outside of the functionality provided for this specific Data Transfer - Region to Region service.

 > [!IMPORTANT]
 > While the data transfer service is free of charge for 10 working days, customers will be charged for all compute and storage resources that are consumed in both the source and target regions.
 It is the customer's responsibility to ensure that the compute and storage in the source region is deleted once the transfer is complete in order to avoid unnecessary charges.